Ian-morphling/public_showcase/ecommerce_llm_recommender/readme_llm.md

 Defines LangGraph-compatible nodes for each agent and build_graph() to chain them together.
 Enables flexible orchestration where each agent’s output feeds into the next node and supports function calling and tool routing.

-### human_feedback
+### Human Feedback

 - **human_feedback/human_feedback.py**
-Allows humans to view and reevaluate llm as a judge analysis outputs.
+Allows humans to view and reevaluate LLM-as-a-Judge analysis outputs.
 Saves human input as a JSON file under human_feedback/feedback_storage.

 ## Human Feedback Dashboard Features (Reflex UI)

-The **Human Feedback Dashboard** (Workflow D) is built using [Reflex](https://reflex.dev/).
+This complements the Streamlit recommendation UI by providing an internal interface for evaluation and model improvement.

-It provides a visual interface for human-in-the-loop evaluation and feedback.
+The Human Feedback Dashboard (Workflow D) is built using [Reflex](https://reflex.dev/) and provides a visual interface for human-in-the-loop evaluation and feedback.

 ### Core Features
 - **Query Inspection:** Displays the user’s question and LLM-generated answer.